Best Forum Hosting Provider 2020

 - Users can be banned

-- Usergroups – Allows for creation of different membership groups with specific permissions
+- Usergroups – Allows for the creation of different membership groups with specific permissions

 - Guest posting can be enabled